mithunvikram/nginx-docker/docs/Nginx-AmazonEks.md

 1.Open the IAM console at https://console.aws.amazon.com/iam/.
 2.Choose Roles, then Create role.
-3.Choose EKS from the list of services, then Allows Amazon EKS to manage your clusters on your behalf for your use case, then     Next: Permissions.<br/>
+3.Choose EKS from the list of services, then Allows Amazon EKS to manage your clusters on your behalf for your use case, thenNext: Permissions.<br/>
 4.Choose Next: Review.<br/>
 5.For Role name, enter a unique name for your role, such as eksServiceRole, then choose Create role.<br/>